 There are three clinical leadership roles within the Ministry’s executive leadership team – the Chief Medical Officer, the Chief Nursing Officer and the Chief Allied Health Professions Officer.
 Working in partnership, these roles are the key point of contact for clinical input and strategic professional advice to the Ministry, Ministers and the wider health and disability sector.

-- The Chief Medical Officer is Andrew Simpson
+- The Chief Medical Officer is to be confirmed.

-- The Chief Nursing Officer is Margareth Broodkoorn
+- The acting Chief Nursing Officer is Pam Doole.

 - The Chief Allied Health Professions Officer is Dr Martin Chadwick